agkozak/zsh-z/tests/TESTS.md

-`$OSTYPE=cygwin` but ignores `chmod` on its Windows-backed filesystem, so the four mode-checking tests in `test_permissions.zsh` skip there via a runtime probe rather than an `$OSTYPE` match.
+`$OSTYPE=cygwin` but ignores `chmod` on its Windows-backed filesystem, so the four mode-checking tests in `test_permissions.zsh` skip there via a runtime probe rather than an `$OSTYPE` match. macOS's default case-insensitive volumes (APFS, HFS+) likewise skip the one case-sensitive tie-break test in `test_case.zsh`, again via a filesystem probe rather than an `$OSTYPE` match.

 ## How `tests/run.zsh` runs a test